techidaily/site-ai-voice-clone/source/_posts/new-what-is-an-ai-video-editor-for-2024.md

 ![elon-musk-voice-generator-2.jpg](https://images.wondershare.com/virbo/features/ai-voice/elon-musk-voice-generator-2.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/GyfJUhsz_AY?si=x2HjoLX1B89oEPgZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  VoxMaker is an excellent voice cloning tool for Windows PCs.
 With it, you can make your favorite characters say anything, thanks to the text-to-speech service that supports 46+ languages.
 You can create audio with voice characters like Obama, Elon Musk, Donald Trump, and Spongebob.
 This program also lets you create Elon Musk's voice in Spanish, English, French, and more.
 In addition to converting text to speech, you can upload audio in MP3, WAV, and other formats.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VlwHTQQMs?si=BXYwD1pKiaTuev4y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Key features